Optimal Sup-norm Rates and Uniform Inference on Nonlinear Functionals of Nonparametric IV Regression: Lower bounds for quadratic functionals

 \begin{bibunit}

 \pagenumbering{arabic} {\arabic{page}}

 {

-This appendix contains material to support our paper ``Optimal Sup-norm Rates, Adaptivity and Inference in Nonparametric Instrumental Variables Estimation''.
+This main online supplementary appendix contains material to support our paper ``\thetitle''.
+Appendix \ref{s-pw} presents pointwise normality of sieve $t$ statistics for nonlinear functionals of NPIV under low-level sufficient conditions.
 Appendix \ref{ax-basis} contains background material on B-spline and wavelet bases and the equivalence between Besov and wavelet sequence norms.
-Appendix \ref{ax-proofs} contains all proofs of results in the main text.
-Appendix \ref{ax-supp} contains supplementary material on useful matrix inequalities, convergence results for random matrices, and additional results for the proof of Theorem \ref{t-oracle1}.
+Appendix \ref{ax-supp} contains material on useful matrix inequalities and convergence results for random matrices.
+The secondary online supplementary appendix contains additional technical lemmas and all of the proofs (Appendix \ref{ax-proofs}).